Skip to main content

 Nuclear power can benefit society by mitigating climate change, increasing the security of supply and stabilising the electricity system.
 For these reasons, among others, many Western countries are reassessing the potential of nuclear power in their electricity generation palette.

-Fortum is also investigating the future prerequisites for new nuclear power in a two-year study that will be concluded in the spring 2025.
-So far, we have evaluated the commercial, technological and social requirements of both small modular reactors (SMRs) and large conventional reactors in the Finnish and Swedish markets.
+Fortum investigated the future conditions for new nuclear power from 2022 to 2024.
+In our study, we evaluated the commercial, technological, and societal conditions for both small modular reactors (SMR) and traditional large reactors in the Finnish and Swedish markets.

 Large and small reactors